 State three disadvantages of using wood as a source of energy.
 (3 marks)

-Identify three ways in which water was used industries during the 1th century.
+Identify three ways in which water was used in the industries during the 18th century.
 (3 marks)

 Give three circumstances which the government of Kenya can revoke one’s citizenship by birth.
 (3 marks)